Positivity sometimes gets a bad rap. For good reason. It’s often seen as the forced persona of someone who is afraid of their shadow.

 What’s your relationship with positivity?
 Leave a comment below!

 One More Thing…

-If you’d like to be supported to embody loving presence and positivity, start with a $20 Discovery Session with me.
+If you’d like to be supported to embody loving presence and positivity, start with a spiritual coaching session.
 I’d be honored to help you.